 To address these waterproofing challenges when using cavity sliders, several solutions are available:

-2. Aluminium Base and Hardwood Rails: An alternative approach involves using an aluminium base on the cavity slider combined with hardwood rails.
-This design adds a touch of elegance to your bathroom and offers an opportunity to elevate the waterproofing strategy.
+- Aluminium Base and Hardwood Rails: An alternative approach requests using an aluminium base on the cavity slider combined with hardwood rails.
+This offers an opportunity to elevate the waterproofing strategy as the aluminium doesn’t absorbe the moisture like the timber bases.
 Properly sealed and raised off the floor, this design mitigates the risk of water seepage.

 Importance of Waterproofing